 Transferred around the third marking period to Somerset Academy High, Amanda felt like an introvert during biology class.
 The few friends she did have, that she could talk to, were in Ohio, a thousand miles away.
 Shutting down her Twitter, Instagram, and Facebook accounts at the advice of Marilyn, her mother, added to the loneliness a teen could feel, magnified one hundred times over.
 Even though this was her favorite class, the lesson on microorganisms from her teacher, Mr. Campbell, went over her head.
 Mr. C, a tall thin black man in his thirties, always taught his class with a smile and pleasant demeanor.
 All Amanda heard as he spoke today was garble, much like the sound heard in a Peanuts cartoon when adults were speaking.

-As Amanda, she mastered the feminine voice and mannerism.
-Her doctors daily scripts of hormone replacement therapy, HRT, made her look fully feminized.
+As Amanda, she mastered the feminine voice and mannerisms.
+Her doctor’s daily scripts of hormone replacement therapy, HRT, made her look fully feminized.
 Her long ebony black hair enhanced her dainty little nose and ocean blue eyes.
-Standing at 5 feet, 7 inches and 149 pounds, she was convinced she made the right choice to switch gender.
+Standing at 5 feet, 7 inches, and 149 pounds, she was convinced she made the right choice to switch gender.
 If only she could shake her depression, she thought, with pursed lips.
 Her text to Seth didn’t require an immediate answer, but she stared at her phone, waiting for a response that never came.

 “It is to be expected,” said Dr. Abbas, to Amanda’s parents.
 “She will experience a second puberty.
 Bear in mind that hormone treatments can cause moodiness.
 Her mood swings will rise and fall like the ocean tide.
 Just be supportive and prepare for the ride.”

-“Doc, you should be a rapper,” Ty, Amanda’s father, said.
+“Doc, You Should Be A Rapper,” Ty, Amanda’s father, enunciated.
 These were the first words he’d uttered since discussing Amanda.
-His thoughts were more focused on how he could put the old pictures of his son playing football in full gear on display, while losing the ones of him wearing makeup.
-“I should have my head examined for going along with all of this,” he said flatly.
+His thoughts were more focused on how he could put the old pictures of his son playing football in full gear on display while losing the new ones of him wearing makeup.
+“I should have my head examined for going along with this,” he groaned.

-Marilyn, trying to digest the information the doctor provided, still had questions.
-She just wished Tyrone would do more than financial matters to support their child.
-Amanda confided in her that she would go to court to declare herself emancipated if that’s what it took to make the change.
+Marilyn tried to digest the information the doctor provided, but still had questions.
+She wanted Tyrone would do more than financial matters to support their child.
+Amanda confided to Marilyn that she would go to court to declare herself emancipated if that’s what it took to make the change.

 Impatient, Tyrone asked, “are we done?”

-“Thank you so much Dr. Abbas.
-I…we really appreciate it.”
+“Thank you so much, Dr. Abbas.
+I…we really appreciate it,” Marilyn insisted.

 Amanda decided to skip her gym class.
-Mr. Robert, her physical education teacher, wanted Amanda to start taking part in aerobic activates.
-Scheduled today was his version of four square volleyball and a fitness test relay.
-Both require working up a sweat and a shower afterwards.
-The school had unisex bathrooms, but not showers.
+Mr. Robert, her physical education teacher, wanted Amanda to start taking part in aerobic activities.
+Scheduled today was his version of four-square volleyball and a fitness test relay.
+Both require working up a sweat and a shower afterward.
+The school had private unisex toilets, but communal showers.
 She had to decide which shower to choose to generate the least amount of gossip.
 Her mother wanted to talk about this, but Amanda avoided the subject on many occasions.
 Now she wished she hadn’t.
 She thought about telling her concern to Mr. Robert, but he seemed clueless.
 Discussing getting fully naked in any shower with Mr. Robert was out of the question.
-That was not going to happen today, or any other day Amanda thought.
+That was not going to happen today, or any day Amanda thought.

 “Going to have a bad case of flatulence,” she giggled to herself.
 This was the first time her lips gave way to a smile in days.
-“There’s nothing like sitting next to a farting fag,” she said to herself.
+“There’s nothing like sitting next to a farting fag,” she said under her breath.